Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 ![Entire biasing network, composed of a PMOS mirror connected to the chip pad, and 3 NMOS mirrors distribtuing the current across the Gilbert mixer and the 5T-OTA](/images/projects/gilbert_cell/Biasing_network.svg)

 #### Transistor sizing
 The input current is designed to be ~10uA.
 The PMOS current mirror should output 30uA (since the wire carrying the PMOS mirror currend Id can be long, a rule of thumb is to use 10s of uA drive across it), equally divided across the parallel NMOS current mirrors.
-Current mirrors 1 and 2 should provide ~50uA bias current for the Gilbert mixer.
-Current mirror 3 is to provide ~30uA bias current for the 5T-OTA.
+Current mirrors 1 and 2 should provide ~50uA of biasing to each of the branches of the Gilbert mixer; current mirror 3 should provide around 30uA bias current for the 5T-OTA; and current mirror 4 should provide around 60uA biasing to the output stage.

 First, each of the current mirrors was sized with its own testbench.
 Below are the results using gm/Id sizing, obtained from [this jupyter notebook](https://github.com/Landflier/Chipathon_2025_gLayout/blob/main/src/jupyter_notebooks/gmId/sizing_Local_mirrors.ipynb):